metafacture/metafacture-playground/README.md

 ```
 ### Install and run Metafactute LSP (optional)

  At the moment Metafacture provides a [language server for Metafacture Flux](https://github.com/metafacture/metafacture-lsp).
 This language server can be connected to the Metafacture Playground to provide autocompletion for Flux commands.
-Follow the instrcutions of Metafacture LSP to start the language sevrver.
+Follow the instructions of Metafacture LSP to start the language server.
  The Metafacture Playground also runs without language server.
 If you don't want to connect a language server, you should change ```(def ls-sockets {:flux "ws://localhost:8080/ls"})``` to ```(def ls-sockets {})``` in ```views.cljs```.
 The Playground also runs when not removing this connection information but will show errors when no language server is reachable via the given websocket address.